ellemouton/website/content/posts/ark-forfeits-and-connectors.md

 amount per forfeit.

 That money is not gone, though.
-The connector output pays straight to the operator's own key, so it can sweep the whole thing back whenever it likes, and it will do exactly that once the amount sitting there has grown enough to be worth the transaction fee to collect.
+The connector output pays straight to the operator's own key, so the operator can spend it back to itself and recover the dust.
+It cannot do that immediately, though.
+Spending the connector output destroys the whole tree hanging below it, and with it every connector leaf, which would leave the operator holding forfeit transactions it can no longer broadcast.
+So it has to wait until none of those forfeits could still be needed, which means waiting until the batches the forfeited VTXOs came from have expired and been swept.
+After that the connector tree is dead weight and the operator can collect it, usually once enough of these outputs have accumulated to be worth the transaction fee.

 Notice too that the connector tree does not have to use the same radix as the VTXT.
 The two trees are built for different reasons and sized by different things,